pqml/canvas-cover/README.md

 var canvas = document.getElementById('myCanvas')
 var context = canvas.getContext('2d')

-// load crazyCoolBackground.jpg as a cover image var background = coverImage('crazyCoolBackground.jpg')
+// load the image #my-img as a cover image var background = coverImage(document.getElementById('my-img'))

 // once the image is loaded, draw it to the canvas background.onload = draw